Editorial note: Sports Pulse Media is an independent publication. We cite official sources for facts and keep analysis separate from advertising.

 Best routes by buyer need

-Use this summary if you only need the safest decision path before comparing individual channels.
+Use this summary if you only need the safest planning route before comparing individual channels.

 Best official route